randomir/envie/README.rst

     ~$ envie run python -c 'import os; print(os.getenv("VIRTUAL_ENV"))'

-or use it in a hash bang:
+use it in a hash bang:

 .. code-block:: python

     #!/usr/bin/env envie

-or, just import it at the beginning of your Python program:
+or, import it at the beginning of your Python program:

 .. code-block:: python